 Solution 1: Limit the input

 Someone could have both computer and telephone audio active at the same time.
-In this case, ask them to either hang up on the telephone call or exit the PC-based audio during the conference by clicking the Up arrow next to the microphone icon and choosing Leave Computer Audio.
+In this case, ask them to either hang up on the telephone call or exit the PC-based audio during the conference by clicking the up arrow icon next to the microphone icon and choosing Leave Computer Audio.

 Solution 2: Move or disable external speakers

 Computer or telephone speakers might be too close to each other.
 Ask the two people that are too close to each other to move apart or shut a door.
 You could also ask one of them to leave the audio conference or mute audio on their device; though muting by itself may not always be as effective in reducing the echo.
 Using headphones helps reduce the echoing effect, too.

 Solution 3: Disable additional audio

 Multiple computers with active audio could be in the same conference room.
 Again, ask the two people that are too close to each other to move apart or close a door.
 You can also ask one of them to leave the audio conference, mute audio on their device, or wear headphones.

 Lagging and freezing usually indicate a problem with your internet connection.
 Here’s what to do about choppy video quality:

 Solution 1: Change the connection

 On a mobile device, move to an area with a better connection to see if this helps.
 On PCs, stick with a wired Ethernet connection, if possible.
 Otherwise, get close to the local router and use the 5GHz connection — it’s faster and (typically) less congested.
-If you need an upgrade, we list the best wireless routers you can get.
+If you need an upgrade, here’s our guide to the best wireless routers you can get.